Muğla

 Muğla ([ˈmuːɫa]) is a city in southwestern Turkey.
-The city is the center of the District of Menteşe and Muğla Province, which stretches along Turkey's Aegean coast.
+The city is the center of the district of Menteşe and Muğla Province, which stretches along Turkey's Aegean coast.
 Muğla's center is situated inland at an altitude of 660 m and lies at a distance of about 30 km from the nearest seacoast in the Gulf of Gökova to its south-west.
 Muğla (Menteşe) district area neighbors the district areas of Milas, Yatağan and Kavaklıdere to its north by north-west and those of Ula and Köyceğiz, all of whom are dependent districts.
 Muğla is the administrative capital of a province that incorporates internationally well-known and popular tourist resorts such as Bodrum, Marmaris, Datça, Dalyan, Fethiye, Ölüdeniz and also the smaller resort of Sarigerme.

 History

-Classical antiquity
+Classical period

-In ancient times, Muğla was apparently a minor settlement: A halfway-point along the passage between the Carian cities of Idrias (later Stratonicea) to the north and Idyma (modern Akyaka) to the southwest on the coast.
-The indigenous name Mobolla, over time corrupted into "Mogolla" and then further into the modern "Muğla", appears for the first time in the beginning of the 2nd century BCE at the time of its region's passage from what was apparently an eastern Carian federation linked with Taba (modern Tavas) and other cities to Rhodian domination.
-Mobolla was part of the Rhodian Peraea on a firm basis as of 167 BCE until at least the 2nd century CE.
-The Rhodian territory started here and while region was subject to Rhodes, it was not incorporated in the Rhodian state.
+Muğla was apparently a minor settlement in classical antiquity, a halfway-point along the passage between the Carian cities of Idrias (later Stratonicea) to the north and Idyma (modern Akyaka) to the southwest on the coast.
 There are almost no ruins to reveal the history of the settlement of Mobolla.
 On the high hill to the north of the city, a few ancient remains indicate that it was the site of an acropolis.
 A handful of inscriptions were unearthed within the city itself and they date back to the 2nd century BC.
+It appears in the historical record for the first time at the beginning of the 2nd century BC under the name Mobolla (Μόβωλλα, Móbōlla).
+At that time, the region was passing from what was apparently an eastern Carian federation linked with Taba (modern Tavas) and other cities to Rhodian domination.
+Mobolla was part of the Rhodian Peraea from at least 167 BC until the 2nd century AD.
+While the region was subject to Rhodes, it was not incorporated in the Rhodian state.

 In 2018, archaeologists unearthed a 2,300 year-old rock sepulchre of an ancient Greek boxer named Diagoras of Rhodes, on a hill in the Turgut village, Muğla province, Marmaris.
 This unusual pyramid tomb was considered to belong to a holy person by the local people.
 The shrine, used as a pilgrimage by locals until the 1970s, also has the potential to be the only pyramid grave in Turkey.
 Excavation team also discovered an inscription with these words: “I will be vigilant at the very top so as to ensure that no coward can come and destroy this grave.”

-In 2018, archaeological ruins and mosaics discovered in the city have been confirmed to belong to the villa of the Greek fisherman Phainos, who lived in the 2nd century CE.
+In 2018, archaeological ruins and mosaics discovered in the city have been confirmed to belong to the villa of the Greek fisherman Phainos, who lived in the 2nd century AD.
 Phainos was the richest and the most famous fisherman of his time.

-Turkish conquest

-Turkish-era Muğla also remained a minor site in the beginning despite having been captured relatively early for western Anatolia in the course of the 13th century.
-The local ruling dynasty of Menteşe had their capital in Milas.